 On March 7, 2022, pursuant to the Torii Agreement, the Company entered into a Clinical Supply Agreement with Torii, whereby the Company is obligated to supply product to Torii for use in clinical trials and other development activities.
-The Company recognized billed and unbilled license revenue of \$0.2 and \$0.6 million for the three and six months ended June 30, 2022, respectively related to supplies and development activity pursuant to this agreement.
+The Company recognized billed and unbilled license revenue of \$0.3 million and \$1.0 million for the three and nine months ended September 30, 2022, respectively related to supplies and development activity pursuant to this agreement.

-In August 2020, the Company entered into an exclusive license agreement with Lytix Biopharma AS ("Lytix") for the use of licensed technology to research, develop, manufacture, have manufactured, use, sell, have sold, offer for sale, import, and otherwise commercialize products for use in all malignant and pre-malignant dermatological indications, other than metastatic melanoma and metastatic merkel cell carcinoma (the" Lytix Agreement").
+In August 2020, the Company entered into an exclusive worldwide license agreement with Lytix Biopharma AS ("Lytix") for the use of licensed technology to research, develop, manufacture, have manufactured, use, sell, have sold, offer for sale, import, and otherwise commercialize products for use in all malignant and pre-malignant dermatological indications, other than metastatic melanoma and metastatic merkel cell carcinoma (the" Lytix Agreement").
 As part of the Lytix Agreement, the Company paid Lytix a one-time up-front fee of \$0.3 million in 2020.
 In addition, in May 2022 and February 2021, the Company paid Lytix a one-time \$1.0 million and \$2.3 million payment, respectively upon the achievement by Lytix of a regulatory milestone.
-The \$1.0 and \$2.3 million payments were recognized in research and development expense in the statement of operations for the six months ended June 30, 2022 and for the year ended December 31, 2021, respectively.
-The Company is also obligated to pay up to \$111.0 million contingent on achievement of specified development, regulatory, and sales milestones, as well as tiered royalties based on worldwide annual net sales ranging in the low double digits to the midteens, subject to certain customary reductions.
-The Company's obligation to pay royalties expires on a country-by-country and product-by-product basis on the later of the expiration or abandonment of the last to expire licensed patent covering LTX-315 anywhere in the world and expiration of regulatory exclusivity for LTX-315 in such country.
-Additionally, all upfront fees and milestone based payments received by the Company from a sublicensee shall be shared with Lytix at a rate that is initially 50% but decreases based on the stage of development of LTX-315 at the time such sublicense is granted.
+The \$1.0 and \$2.3 million payments were recognized in research and development expense in the statement of operations for the nine months ended September 30, 2022 and for the year ended December 31, 2021, respectively.
+The Company is also obligated to pay up to \$111.0 million contingent on achievement of specified development, regulatory, and sales milestones, as well as tiered royalties based on worldwide annual net sales ranging in the low double digits to the mid-teens, subject to certain customary reductions.
+The Company's obligation to pay royalties expires on a country-by-country and product-by-product basis on the later of the expiration or abandonment of the last to expire licensed patent covering VP-LTX-315 anywhere in the world and expiration of regulatory exclusivity for VP-LTX-315 in such country.
+Additionally, all upfront fees and milestone based payments received by the Company from a sublicensee will be treated as net sales and will be subject to the royalty payment obligations under the Lytix Agreement, and all royalties received by the Company from VP-LTX-315 at the time such sublicense is granted.